AlexArellanoATX/stock-analysis/README.md

 * opportunity cost of not spending time working on something that generates revenue or creates new code

 ##### How do these pros and cons apply to refactoring the original VBA script?
+Refactoring the original VBA script effectively reduced the amount of time it takes to execute our analysis.
+In addition to making the code more efficient, this process allowed us the opportunity to add comments explaining what each section of code is doing, which will make it easier for other people to work with this code in the future.
+This exercise also improved the understanding we have about our dataset and explore new ways of extracting the same results, and a deeper understanding of the step-by-step processes we wrote into VBA.
+The refactoring process was time and effort intensive, and this represents an opportunity cost of not spending time developing new code or other projects, but has the benefit that the code is now more efficient, and we understand how we were able to make this possible- which should outweigh the disadvantages in the long term.